NiftyLeague/nifty-fe-monorepo/apps/docs/docs/faq/nftl.md

 <details>
 <summary>Where can I purchase NFTL?</summary>

-Currently you can purchase NFTL by swapping ETH (or WETH) for NFTL on a decentralized trading platform like [Uniswap](https://uniswap.com/) or [SushiSwap](https://sushi.com/).
-The majority of our liquidity is on Uniswap so used start there for the lowest possible slippage.
+You can purchase NFTL by swapping ETH (or WETH) for NFTL on decentralized trading platforms.
+For Immutable zkEVM use [QuickSwap](https://quickswap.exchange/#/analytics/v3/token/0xb0d7e9ff5fb8e739c4990f7920d8047acfae4884) and for Ethereum use [Uniswap](https://app.uniswap.org/explore/tokens/ethereum/0x3c8d2fce49906e11e71cb16fa0ffeb2b16c29638).
+The majority of our liquidity is on Quickswap so start there for the lowest possible slippage & gas.

 </details>

 <details>
 <summary>How much NFTL does a [DEGEN NFT](/docs/overview/nfts/degens/about) earn per day passively (regardless of gameplay)?</summary>

-Each DEGEN accumulates 68.5 NFTL per day for 3 years post-launch (specifically, September 14, 2024).
+DEGEN yield ended on September 14th, 2024.
+Previously they accumulated 68.5 NFTL per day for 3 years post-launch.

 </details>